Wondering if you need to wet brining your turkey?

 The different methods of a wet brine application come in 2 forms.

 Injection brining or injection marinates with a flavorful liquid.

 Or a complete submersion of the turkey in your liquid brine ingredients.

-The standard for wet brine is submerging your holiday turkey in a wet brine.
+The standard for wet brine is submerging your turkey for at least 24 hours before smoking it.

 Hours in advance before cooking.